Revitalising Historic Buildings Through Partnership Scheme: Batch VI

 Batch VI of the Scheme is in the planning stages.
 After a series of "Open Days for Applicants" in December 2019 and a "Workshop for Applicants" in January 2020, proposals were originally due in April 2020 but after two postponements are due in September 2020.
 This round includes the two previously postponed buildings, King Yin Lei and Fong Yuen Study Hall.

+Batch VII

+Batch VII of the Scheme includes the following buildings: